Real People Stories – Maria

 How is it performed?

-When they took CBC blood from children, they generally counted wagons while it was drawn into a long pipette.
+When they took CBC from children, they generally counted wagons while it was drawn into a long pipette.
 One press is a wagon.

 Naturally, I recommend a complete count.
 I recommend taking it not only when you are sick but also for prevention.
 Then, there is an opportunity to prevent the disease or notice pathologies early.